Gateway Arch National Park: Renovations

-For most of its existence, the Memorial was largely separated from the rest of Downtown St. Louis by a sunken section of I-70 (now I-44 with the rerouting of I-70 over a new bridge), but in 2014, a lid was installed over the highway, creating the foundation for a park connecting downtown with the Memorial grounds.
+For most of its existence, the Memorial was largely separated from the rest of Downtown St. Louis by a sunken section of I-70 (later redesignated I-44).
+Ground broke on the "Park over the Highway" project, the first component of the CityArchRiver project, on August 2, 2013.
+This project features a landscaped structure over Interstate 70 and rerouted surface traffic that had previously formed a moat separating the Gateway Arch from the Old Courthouse.
+This project was completed in December 2014.

 In November 2015, Saarinen's original master plan was brought to fruition.
 Building of the Gateway Arch Connector linking the Old Courthouse with the grounds of the arch was completed.
-This design, and other design components were imagined by Michael Van Valkenburg Associates.
-In September 2010 Michael Van Valkenburgh Associates won a design contest to "re-envision the visitor experience" of the grounds.
 The project, originally planned for completion in 2015 to coincide with the 50th anniversary of the opening of the arch, was completed in 2018.
 It includes: